-(a), except as otherwise provided in the agreement to arbitrate, the arbitrators shall have the authority to order such remedies, as the arbitrators consider just and appropriate under the circumstances of the case.
-The fact that such relief could not or would not be granted by a court of law or equity is not grounds for vacating or refusing to confirm the award under Sections 18 or 19.
+- (a) The arbitrators shall have the authority power to award attorney fees and or punitive damages or other exemplary relief if such an award is authorized by law as to any recovery in a civil action involving the same subject matter or by the agreement of the parties. - (b) As to all remedies other than those provided by subsection (a), except as otherwise provided in the agreement to arbitrate, the arbitrators shall have the authority to order such remedies, as the arbitrators consider just and appropriate under the circumstances of the case.
+The fact that such relief could not or would not be granted by a court of law or equity is not alone grounds for vacating or refusing to confirm the award under Sections 18 or 19

-(b) (c) Except as otherwise provided in the agreement to arbitrate, the arbitrators' expenses and fees, together with other expenses, including attorney fees, shall be paid as provided in the award.
+(c) Except as otherwise provided in the agreement to arbitrate, the arbitrators' expenses and fees, together with other expenses shall be paid as provided in the award.

-(c) (d) If the arbitrators award a remedy of attorney fees or punitive damages or other exemplary relief under subsection (a), they shall state the award in a record and shall specify the facts justifying the award and the amount of the award attributable to attorney fees and punitive damages or other exemplary relief.
-Any award of attorney fees and punitive damages or other exemplary relief shall be subject to review under Section 19(a)(6) [alternative: Section 19(a)(3)].
+(d) If the arbitrators award a remedy of attorney fees or punitive damages or other exemplary relief under subsection (a), they shall state the award in a record and shall specify the facts justifying the law authorizing the award and the amount of the award attributable to attorney fees and punitive damages or other exemplary relief.
+Any award of attorney fees and punitive damages or other exemplary relief shall be subject to review under Section 19(a)(3).